kellykim5/PATHSUP_2022/TinyWatch_Bluetooth_PulseOx_Pedometer_GPS/README.md

 ## Arduino Code
+* Note: connecting GPS may interfere with pulse oximeter

 1. Download the .zip file
 2. Unzip at your location of preference
 3. Open **TinyWatch_Bluetooth_PulseOx_Pedometer_GPS.ino** in Arduino IDE